MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

     .QueryAsync<Widget>();
 ```

-If a DTO property has a `Column` attribute with a non-null `Name` property (e.g. from [System.ComponentModel.DataAnnotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.schema.columnattribute)), that name is used instead of the field name.
+If a DTO property has a `Column` attribute with a non-null `Name` property (e.g. from [System.ComponentModel.DataAnnotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.schema.columnattribute)), that name is used instead of the property name.

-Not every property of the DTO must be used, but every mapped field must have a corresponding property, unless `WithIgnoreUnusedFields` is used.
+Not every property of the DTO must be used, but every data record field must have a corresponding property, unless `WithIgnoreUnusedFields` is used.

 ## Tuples

-Use tuples to map multiple record fields at once.
-Each tuple item is read from the record in order.
-The record field names are ignored, as are the tuple item names, if any.
+Use tuples to map multiple data record fields at once.
+Each tuple item is read from the data record in order.
+The data record field names are ignored, as are the tuple item names, if any.

 ```csharp
 var widgetTuples = await connector